-Financial contributions will be required towards a local employment training off-site programme and its running costs, including the provision of an appropriately qualified tutor.
-The contributions will support capital and revenue costs on the 'Futures' programme for residents and small businesses.
+Financial contributions will be required for supporting the on-site training provision aided directly through the role of the Local Employment Scheme Co-ordinator and a local employment training off-site programme and its running costs, including the provision of an appropriately qualified tutor.
+The contributions will support both capital and revenue costs on the 'Futures' programme for residents and small businesses.